 Whether you are a student, faculty, or staff member, carpooling can save you time and money.
 You will be able to access high occupancy vehicle (HOV) lanes and share the cost of gas and other car-related expenses.
 Riding in a carpool is also a more environmentally friendly alternative to a single rider commute.

-Space is extremely an extremely limited resource on campus.
+Space is an extremely limited resource on campus.
 Although we highly recommend using sustainable transportation options, we understand that is not viable for everyone.
 To park in UCLA facilities, UCLA Transportation offers drivers parking permit options.
-Faculty and staff may reach out to their department Commute Coordinator for more information on permit availability and pay via payroll deduction, while students may apply each quarter.
+Faculty and staff may contact their department Commute Coordinator for more information on permit availability and pay via payroll deduction, while students may apply each quarter.

-Student parking is not guaranteed and access for a single occupancy vehicle permit is offered based on a prioritization process, rather than the application submission date.
-An application must be submitted by the parking application deadline, and the priority order is a follows:
+Student parking is not guaranteed, and access for a single occupancy vehicle permit is offered based on a prioritization process rather than the application submission date.
+An application must be submitted by the parking application deadline, and the priority order is as follows:

 - Upperclassmen (Seniors and Juniors)